Kalpashriadhikari/data-and-matrix-ops/README.md

 # data-and-matrix-ops
-Simple exercises to practice matrix operations and data manipulation with home-made functions, numpy and pandas...
+Exercises to practice matrix operations and data manipulation with home-made functions, numpy and pandas.
+Some focus points include:

-Many exercises come from HackerRank.com
+- Principle Component Analysis
+- Matrix manipulation in Numpy and Sympy (Diagonalization, Multiplication, etc.)
+- Solutions to HackerRank linear algebra problems

-purpose: prep for data science and machine learning concepts
+purpose: Learn data science and machine learning concepts